 5. Close Registry Editor and reboot to see results.

-Enable or disable Caret Browsing Support using Group Policy Editor
+Turn On or Off Caret Browsing Support using GPEDIT

 1. Press Windows Key + R combination and put gpedit.msc in Run dialog box.

 User Configuration -> Administrative Templates -> Windows Components -> Internet Explorer -> Internet Control Panel -> Advanced Page